The Great Horned Owl: A Magnificent Avian Apex Predator

 Great Horned Owls Live All Across the Americas

 All predators are territorial, and the great horned owl is no different.
-These owls are known to at times dive bomb humans.
+These owls are known to occasionally dive-bomb humans.
 If you know good and well you are in an area where owls are attacking, then you should carry an umbrella.
-When it is raining owl talons, yes, an umbrella, thin and simple as one is, can provide some deterrence.
+When it is raining owl talons, an umbrella, thin and simple as one is, can provide some deterrence.

 It Is Very Illegal to Harm or Possess a Great Horned Owl Without a License to Do So

 It is illegal for you, for me, and for the largest part of the population to possess a great horned owl, or any part of one.
 Obviously, it is also illegal to kill one, as they are federally protected.
 We're talking felony charges here.
 You do not want a felony record.